OrderLab/T2C/experiments/throughput/cassandra/README.md

 This is a brief instruction for cassandra throughput evaluation in a 5-node cluster.

+### Preparation

+We assume you have generated checkers for cassandra on all nodes, and they are in `~/cassandra`.
+For baseline purpose, you can uncomment the lines in install.sh

 ### Install

 Fist run `install.sh` in **every node**.